karmanya17/URLShortner/README.md

 # URLShortner
- A URL Shortner App using Angular
+ A URL Shortner App using Angular .
+It shortens the URL and keep a stats record about the link.